 1.2 Digital Thermometers

 Digital thermometers are more advanced and offer greater accuracy and convenience than their analog counterparts.
-These thermometers provide a digital readout of the room temperature, usually in Celsius or Fahrenheit, and they can measure temperature more quickly.
-Many digital thermometers come with additional features such as a memory function, temperature alarms, and the ability to monitor temperature changes over time.
+These thermometers provide a digital readout of room temperature, typically in Celsius or Fahrenheit, and can measure temperature more quickly.
+Many digital thermometers include features such as a memory function, temperature alarms, and the ability to track temperature changes over time.

 Best For: Users who want quick, accurate temperature readings with additional features.